anjali71826-n/Milestone-2/public/output/weekly_note.md

-# Weekly Product Pulse: Focus on Payments Friction and Statement Accuracy
+# Weekly Product Pulse: Payments, KYC Friction & Onboarding Experience

 ## Overview
-This week's pulse highlights significant user friction across our top themes.
-Payments are plagued by transaction failures, pending statuses, and poor mobile recharge reliability, leading to strong negative sentiment and account closure threats.
-KYC processes, particularly for re-verification and document upload, remain cumbersome.
-Statement accuracy is also a concern, with users demanding XIRR calculation for mutual funds and better P&L reporting fidelity.
+User feedback this week highlights significant friction points across key journey stages.
+Payments, particularly concerning failed transactions and mobile recharges, is a major concern.
+KYC processes, especially for US trading and reactivations, are causing significant delays and frustration.
+While Onboarding generally receives positive remarks for ease, payment-related onboarding issues persist.

 ## Top 3 Themes
-- **Payments: High incidence of failed/pending transactions (especially mobile recharge) and deposit delays.**
+- **Payments: Persistent issues with failed/stuck deposits, instant recharge failures, and confusion over instant deposit fees.**
-- **KYC: Difficulties with document uploads, verification timing, and complex processes for address/account changes.**
+- **KYC: Multiple reports of technical errors, slow reactivation processes, and difficulty completing US trading KYC.**
-- **Statements: Demand for correct return metrics (XIRR over absolute %) and improved P&L/holding reports.**
+- **Onboarding: Generally positive initial experience, though UPI registration failures and login issues were noted.**

 ## User Quotes
-> "My deposit has been stuck for 20+ days, the app doesn’t allow me to upload the bank statement, and even after sending screen recordings, they kept giving copy-paste replies.
+> "My deposit has been stuck for 20+ days...
 No proper support, no resolution."
-> "Mutual fund showing the absolute % rate which is not correct for SIP investment, it should show the XIRR returns..."
+> "After 22 minutes waiting for verification I feel totally waist of time... not recommend."
-> "We are not mad, trying to do kyc but everytime there is technical error you should improve the app."
+> "I recharged my mobile using your app, but it showed “pending” even though the money was deducted from my account."

 ## Action Ideas
-- 💡 Investigate and stabilize the UPI/Payment gateway reliability immediately, prioritizing resolution for stuck transactions.
+- 💡 Prioritize a deep-dive audit on the mobile recharge failure loop, focusing on pending states and customer communication.
-- 💡 Streamline the KYC flow for address proof translation/verification for NRI/foreign documentation review.
+- 💡 Investigate and streamline the US Federal Bank KYC flow, as it appears disproportionately complex compared to standard flows.
-- 💡 Implement XIRR calculation as a default or selectable option within Mutual Fund statement views.
+- 💡 Review KYC reactivation logic, aiming to reduce the stated 10-day resolution time to under 48 hours for dormant accounts.